Aurora-hao/HCT/README.md

-# Transformer for Multi-level Semantic Scene Understanding
+# Hierarchical Context Transformer for Multi-level Semantic Scene Understanding
 The code will be released when the papre is acccepted.